-$ = $500,000 \text{ or less.}$
+- = \$500,000 or less. - a.

-a.
 Amounts reflect the TARP FHA Refinance Letter of Credit program.
-Subsidy costs for this program are calculated using the discount rate required by the FCRA, adjusted for market risks, as directed in legislation.
+Subsidy costs for this program are calculated using the discount rate required by FCRA, adjusted for market risks, as directed in legislation. - b.
+Rate reflects national estimate.
+Estimates will be determined at the time of execution, and will reflect the terms of the contracts and other characteristics.